Creator / Christopher Priest

-Christopher Priest, formerly Jim Owsley, is a (retired) comic book writer.
-He's famous mostly for things that have very little to do with his comics (namely, his race and various inter-office pissing contests), which is a shame, because as far as the people who read his work are concerned, he may have been one of the very best the industry ever saw.
+Christopher Priest, formerly Jim Owsley, is a comic book writer.
+He's famous mostly for things that have very little to do with his comics (namely, his race and various inter-office pissing contests), which is a shame, because as far as the people who read his work are concerned, he may be one of the very best the industry has ever seen.

-His most famous works were Quantum and Woody
+His most famous works are Quantum and Woody

 (about two dysfunctional superheroes turned best friends), The Ray

 (which was Invincible